-X a numerical $NxK$ matrix with the $K$ columns representing the channels and the $N$ rows representing the data points. robust If TRUE, the (weighted) median function is used for calculating the average sample distribution, otherwise the (weighted) mean function is used. ties Should ties be specially treated or not? weights If NULL, non-weighted normalization is done.
+X a numerical NxK matrix with the K columns representing the channels and the N rows representing the data points. robust If TRUE, the (weighted) median function is used for calculating the average sample distribution, otherwise the (weighted) mean function is used. ties Should ties in x be treated with care or not?
+For more details, see "limma:normalizeQuantiles". weights If NULL, non-weighted normalization is done.
 If channel weights, this should be a vector of length K specifying the weights for each channel.
 If signal weights, it should be an NxK matrix specifying the weights for each signal. typeOfWeights A character string specifying the type of weights given in argument weights.
 Not used.